 Nationally best practices addressing veteran homelessness center on close coordination by federal, state and local partners.
 In King County, strategic direction to address veterans homelessness is led by the Veterans Operational Leadership Team (VOLT).
 This group includes representatives from KCRHA, King County Veterans Program (KCVP), U.S. Department of Veterans Affairs (VA), Washington State Department of Veterans Affairs (WDVA), and KCRHA as well as veteran service provider partners.
 VOLT is used as a convening space to make policy decisions, share resources, and collaborate on broader system planning.
 VOLT is the policy and operations arm of Veteran Case Conferencing.
 The purpose of Veteran Case Conferencing is to match Veterans and their families to available resources designed to serve them.

+Federal funding opportunities can arise, the Emergency Housing Voucher program, is a key example of a federal resource that became available in response to the COVID-19 pandemic; due to this resource and strong partnership between homeless service providers, KCRHA and the Seattle Housing Authority, Renton Housing Authority, and King County Housing Authority, King County was able to successfully lease up all over 1,400 households using the vouchers indicating 10 years of housing affordability for these individuals.

 In seeking additional federal funds, KCRHA intends to create non-duplicative elements of care and not replicate existing programs or systems within the homelessness crisis response.

 King County is unique in that the local contribution to the effort to end homelessness is quite significant, while other jurisdictions often have only their federal resources to deploy.
 Through the leveraging of critical social support programs that people experiencing homelessness are already eligible for, and creatively exploring new grant opportunities, we can pivot local funding to focus on creating more beds and units that will bring more people inside.